 Notes

-a) Pan/Steak Juices - If you're not frying anything in the pan prior to the sauce, just start from melting the butter.
-If you've basted a steak in a ton of butter you can omit the 1 tbsp in the recipe and just fry shallots in the leftover butter.
+a) Pan/Steak Juices – If you’re not frying anything in the pan prior to the sauce, just start from melting the butter.
+If you’ve basted a steak in butter and/or there’s a lot of fat left in the pan, you can omit the 1 tbsp butter in the recipe and just fry shallots in the leftover butter/fat.

-b) Spice - 1 tbsp of peppercorns will result in a definite kick in terms of spice.
-If you're not keen on spice then start with 1 tsp and adjust accordingly.
-If you're at all weary I recommend starting off with less as it's easier to add more at the end - much harder to take it out!
+b) Spice – 1 tbsp of peppercorns will result in a definite kick in terms of spice.
+If you’re at all weary please start off with less as it’s easier to add more at the end – much harder to take it out!
+On the contrary, if you want more pepper then add some more at the end (preferably cracked black pepper, but whatever you have on hand).

-c) Crushing the peppercorns - To crush the peppercorns, either use a pestle and mortar or pop them in a zip lock bag and whack with a rolling pin (or something to that effect).
-It's 1 tbsp measured of whole peppercorns, then crushed.
+c) Crushing the peppercorns – To crush the peppercorns, either use a pestle and mortar or pop them in a zip lock bag and whack with a rolling pin (or something to that effect).
+Don’t crush the peppercorns into a fine dust – you want some texture.
+It’s 1 tbsp measured of whole peppercorns, then crushed.
 Not 1 tbsp crushed pepper.

-d) Using Brandy - If you have brandy on hand and want to use it, I recommend adding in around 1/4cup/60ml after you've fried the garlic/shallots/pepper.
-Just simmer and reduce it right down until mostly evaporated.
+d) Using Brandy – If you have brandy on hand and want to use it, I recommend adding in around 1/4cup/60ml after you’ve fried the garlic/shallots/pepper.
+Just simmer and reduce it right down until mostly evaporated and the pungent smell mellows out.
 This is important to burn off the alcohol.
 Then just continue with the recipe.
 If you still want more of a strong brandy flavour once finished, you can add in more 1 tsp at a time.
-Just be careful as it will be much more pungent because you won't have burnt off the alcohol!
+Just be careful as it will be much more pungent because you won’t have burnt off the alcohol!

-f) Video - The video filmed for this was actually one of the first videos I ever filmed!
+e) Video – The video filmed for this was actually one of the first videos I ever filmed!
 As such, the sauce looks a little thin.
-If using the video for reference you want it as thick as it is towards the end, not when I'm stirring in the jug!
+It’s also made without frying a steak, so it’s also lighter in colour than you can expect.

 g) Calories – based on a division of 4.
 The whole peppercorn sauce recipe = 570 calories.